turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

 The `describe` block will wrap all of our tests (also called examples) in RSpec parlance.

-Each `it` block is an example.
-Change the test to the following:
+Let's create an example using the `it` method:

 ```ruby
 require File.dirname(__FILE__) + '/../spec_helper'